 The larger the fleet, the more data you have.
 But, even smaller fleets collect a lot of data that has to be managed and presented in such a way that you can use it to make strategic decisions.
-Regardless of the size of your fleet, it's a lot of information to review every day.
+Regardless of the size of your fleet, it's a lot of information to review everyday.

 Alerts can be customized and set up to track specific events or business rules, and if those rules are violated, you can get an email in real-time.
 You can access your information through a dashboard that lets you know how your fleet is performing and identify areas of concern.

 But that doesn't mean you don't get useful reports.
-With robust reporting functionality, your fleet telematics solution gives you the option to pull reports that you can use to see trends and patterns at the driver and vehicle level.
+With robust reporting functionality, your fleet telematics solution gives you the option to pull reports that you can use to see trends and patterns at a driver and vehicle level.
 You can also get reports on fleet performance, fuel usage, and more.
 These solutions make the data collected easy to find and use.

 Another challenge, especially for larger fleets and enterprises, is running many disparate software systems.
 To be useful, these systems need to function efficiently and harmoniously with each other.
-Software that doesn't easily integrate will result in lower productivity and data has to be entered into each system or manually transferred between applications.
+Software that doesn't easily integrate will result in lower productivity, and data that has to be entered into each system or manually transferred between applications.

 Data integration can bring all information from all sources together into one single platform.
 This makes it easy to access the data you need.
 Learning to use one platform is easier than learning to use many different ones.
 It also makes it easier to do more with your data, increasing productivity and efficiency throughout your fleet.

-Fleet management telematics software can help you monitor all company assets 24/7.
+Fleet management telematics software can help you monitor all company assets, 24/7.
 You can track data such as vehicle location, speed, and usage as well as aggressive driving behavior such as swerving, severe braking, and hard acceleration.
 You can get alerts on your smartphone or tablet, so you know in real-time when these events have occurred.

 This information can be collected and presented in reports or on a dashboard that shows aggressive and wasteful behaviors across the fleet.
 You can track your fleet's overall performance against key performance indicators (KPIs) that you define.
-You can then break the data down by teams or divisions to spot undesirable trends and make strategic decisions about how these issues can be addressed.
+You can then break the data down by teams or divisions, to spot undesirable trends and make strategic decisions about how these issues can be addressed.

-Your customers depend on you to be on time and communicate with them if something causes a delay.
+Your customers depend on you to be on time and need you to communicate with them if something causes a delay.
 When you provide inaccurate arrival times, it can negatively impact your business's reputation.
 When customers start to think you are unreliable and can't be trusted, they will take their business elsewhere.
 While it may not be possible to give the exact time, customers expect to know within a pre-defined margin of error when to expect their delivery or service.
 And, if there is a delay, they expect to be notified with an updated ETA as soon as possible.